Manhattan Gardens

 The Manhattan Gardens, also known as the Manhattan Gardens at Araneta City is a 5.7 ha transit-oriented residential development located at the Araneta City in Cubao, Quezon City.
 The project is a joint-venture project between the Araneta Group and the Megaworld Corporation, and marketed under Empire East Land Holdings Inc., a subsidiary of the Megaworld Corporation.
-The development is currently under development with 1 tower topped off and 10 out of the 18 buildings completed, with 7 more towers set to be constructed in the pipeline.
+The development is currently under development with 12 out of the 18 buildings completed, with 1 tower being under construction and 5 more towers set to be constructed in the pipeline.